Taiwan's GlobalWafers to invest $5 bln in new silicon wafer plant in Texas

 "Instead of importing wafers from Asia, GlobalWafers USA (GWA) will produce and supply wafers locally."

-The company added that the investment will be done "phase by phase" based on confirming actual customer demand.
+The company added that the investment would be done "phase by phase" based on confirming actual customer demand.

+The United States has been encouraging foreign tech firms to manufacture in the country, and the government welcomed the move, with U.S. Secretary of Commerce Gina Raimondo saying it would strengthen economic and national security.

+Raimondo on Monday stepped up pressure on Congress to approve $52 billion in funding for chipmakers to expand operations, warning that firms would abandon American expansion plans without the legislation.

 The failed acquisition came as a global shortage of semiconductors has laid bare Europe's dependence on Asian suppliers, which has triggered recent efforts to boost production across the continent.